 The girl has undergone numerous surgeries to repair severe scarring and will continue to have skin grafts as she grows and matures.

-Led by Mr. Catalano, a partner at the firm, Todd & Weld’s personal injury practice represents victims of negligence and who suffer catastrophic injuries as a result.
+Todd & Weld’s personal injury practice represents victims of negligence and who suffer catastrophic injuries as a result.
 The goal of the practice is to improve the lives of individuals and families affected by others' negligent conduct and to help alleviate the devastating physical, emotional, and financial burdens they suffer.